BCDevOps/developer-experience/apps/artifactory/docs/subdomain-to-path-migration.md

 # Migration from Subdomain to Path

-## Does it work for us?

-We will need to perform a load test once we move to the path method because using path may cause additional load on the artifactory pods.
-Plan to come.

 ## Migrating the Service

 - changing the status is simply a matter of one API call to change the config.